 There is no program fee associated with the certificate program in endodontics for dentists who have graduated from accredited United States or Canadian dental schools.
 The annual program fee for international candidates with degrees from non-accredited ADA/CODA dental schools/colleges is $18,500.
-If the resident wishes to enroll in the Master of Science in Oral Biology degree program, he must pay tuition for courses taken through the College of Graduate Studies.
+If the resident wishes to enroll in the Master of Science in Oral Biology degree program, he must pay tuition for courses taken through The Graduate School.
 References should be made to the current Augusta University Catalog for specific information regarding Graduate School tuition and fees.

 No stipend funds are available for the certificate program in endodontics.
 Augusta, Georgia is a beautiful city with a low cost of living.
 This makes it ideal for residency training from a financial standpoint.

 All expendable supplies associated with the clinical program are provided by the institution.
 A dental operating microscope is provided for each resident.